-A Closer Look At Oregon’s Median Household IncomeAugust 29, 2017
+A Closer Look at Oregon’s Median Household IncomeOctober 13, 2021

 Measuring household income isn’t easy.
 Oregon has only one true median household income, which is unknown, but there are multiple ways to estimate it.
 This article looks at three sources of median household income estimates from the U.S. Census Bureau because each brings a different strength to the analysis.

 Not surprisingly, the different sources create different estimates of household income.
 Each source shows that Oregon’s median household income isn’t drastically different from the U.S. Having more than one data source can lead to slightly different conclusions about the economy.
 That’s a good reason to take a closer look at Oregon’s median household income.
 We need to understand exactly how household income is defined and which source is the best in certain situations.

 Let’s start with defining median household income.
 Then we’ll dig into the numbers.

 Median income is the point where half the households earn more and half earn less.
 If you lined every household up from lowest income to highest income, the median would be the income of the household that’s smack in the center.

 Looking at median income instead of average (mean) income is helpful because the measure is less affected by households with extremely high incomes.
 Income distributions are skewed because they are bound by zero on the low end and essentially unbounded at the high end.
 The median is a better measure of center in such cases.